rdkcentral/ut-core/README.md

 `ln -s <source> <desintation>` can be used to setup these directories

-## Toolchain
+### Toolchain

-Toolchain is provided from the following link and information
+Toolchain is provided by the vendor, or via an SDK build in the Yocto build system for the given platform.

-Recommand to install the toolchain into `./tools/2.0` directory, because the `sysroot` link will work correctly from that location
+Recommand to install the toolchain into `./tools/2.0` directory, so that `sysroot` link will work correctly from that location

 The SDK installer script copied into shared location [http://hydra.bskyb.com/shared/Projects/Internal/Yocto-RDK-SDK/](http://hydra.bskyb.com/shared/Projects/Internal/Yocto-RDK-SDK/)